 - Pour about ¼ cup of melted white chocolate into a small bowl or more, depending on the number of colored chocolate you want to make.
 I used light green and sometimes mix it with pink or blue.

-- Sprinkle the food coloring and integrate well.
+- Sprinkle oil-based food coloring in pastel colors and integrate well.
 Depending on your brand of coloring (mine was a powder), you might need more or less to get the type of hue you want.
 Start small, with a pinch, mix well and add more if necessary.
 If you want several colored chocolates, you might need to melt more white chocolate than specified in the recipe.

 - Pour the remaining white chocolate on the prepared baking sheet, making a log in the center.